IF3050 - Critical Thinking (2023/24)

 Formative assessment will take place throughout the module through short written and oral tasks, both group and individual.
 Feedback will be given by the tutor in group work, in tutorials, on homework tasks and on web learn.
 Peer assessment will also be used for formative feedback.
 Following discussion, students will then work with others on the module and with the tutor to revise their work.

-Summative assessment for this module will take place through a short submission earlier in the module and a written in-class test at the end of the module.
+Summative assessment for this module will take place through a short submission earlier in the module and a written timed coursework at the end of the module.
 Students taking a reassessment in the examined component will do so by means of an equivalent coursework submission.

 Class resources, practice activities and assessment practice materials will be posted on the VLE.
 A general reading list will cover the scope of the course, but students will be encouraged to use the practice activities and links to external resources posted on the VLE, as well as applying the skills practised in class to academic reading and writing in their other areas of study as well as their day to day life.